 Most colleges require a two-year degree for acceptance into their program.
 Transfer students are normally accepted as juniors and will be placed into a design studio based on their portfolio, usually a second or third year studio.
 The better your portfolio, the higher your placement!

 We currently have architecture transfer agreements with the following schools.
 Be sure to meet with an academic transfer advisor and the department chair to help determine the best path option for you.

 In addition, we offer a Transfer Studies, A.A. degree that allows you to choose an area of concentration (or major) while completing your state of Maryland general education requirements.

 After graduation, AACC Architecture students can choose between joining the workforce or transferring to pursue a four-year degree.
 Many students do both.
 Possible job titles include: architect's field representative, architectural designer, architectural drafter, CAD operator, construction manager, and estimator.
-For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics), and check out AACC’s Career Coach to discover the perfect career for you.
+For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook.